Is a Hidden Medical Condition Causing Your Anxiety?

 Because anxiety is linked to so many medical conditions, it’s important to have your primary care doctor evaluate it when it’s a new symptom for you.

-It’s also worth a visit to your doctor if you have been diagnosed with anxiety disorder but suspect an underlying medical cause.
+It’s also worth a visit to your doctor if you have been diagnosed with an anxiety disorder but suspect an underlying medical cause.

 Your doctor will work in partnership with you to uncover the cause and, ultimately, arrive at the best treatment for you.